magooney-loon/svelte-gui/static/docs/partials/data.md

 ## ProgressBar

-A customizable progress bar component with labels and animations.
+A customizable progress bar component with native HTML semantics, labels, and smart auto-coloring.

 ### Props